-Whenever you go for an interview for any job or internship or anything else, the interviewer will try to confuse you into tricky questions.
+Whenever you go for an interview for any job or internship or anything else, the interviewer will try to confuse you with tricky questions.
 Here we have provided commonly asked questions and their impressive answers.

 1. Why don’t you tell me about yourself?

 This is the most common question asked in almost all interviews.
 The objective of this question is to see how you handle yourself in unstructured situations.
-The interviewer wants know how confident you are and what kind of impression you form on people.
+The interviewer wants to know how confident you are and what kind of impression you form on people.

 Be prepared to deal with it.
 Respond to it positively.
 Don’t act stupid by bluntly asking “What do you wanna know?”
-The correct response should include what interests the recruiter and highlight your most important accomplishments.
+The correct response should include what interests the recruiter and highlights your most important accomplishments.

 Focus on what interests the interviewer

 Don’t bore him with your history.
 Start with your most recent employment and explain why you are well qualified for the position.
 The important thing is to match your qualifications with the requirements.

 Have a story ready that illustrates your best professional qualities.
 For example, what do the people say about you.
 Stories are powerful and people remember them for a longer time.

 2. How long have you been with your current (or former) employer?